 Information about ADHD

 ADHD is characterised by core symptoms of inattention, hyperactivity, and impulsivity.
-As people get older, hyperactivity and impulsivity tend to diminish but they continue to experience inattention and disorganisation.
+As people get older, hyperactivity and impulsivity tend to diminish, but they continue to experience inattention and disorganisation.
+ADHD also often involves difficulties with emotional regulation, and this is often what people often find most distressing about the condition.

 Inattention